gripableteam/gripable-play-unity-docs/source/index.html.md

 ```

-GripablePlay has a series of connection callbacks that are [UnityActions](https://docs.unity3d.com/ScriptReference/Events.UnityAction.html) and are triggered at different stages of the connection lifecycle.
+Gripable Play has a series of [Action Delegate](https://docs.microsoft.com/en-us/dotnet/api/system.action?view=netframework-4.7.2) connection events, which are fired at different stages of the connection process.

 Callback Name | Triggered
 --------- | -------
-OnConnected | When the device has been successfully connected and the Gatt Services have been discovered.
+OnConnected | Device has been successfully connected and is ready.
-OnDisoconnect | When the device has been fully disconnected and the Gatt Connection has been closed.
+OnDisconnect | Device has been fully disconnected.
-OnConnecting | When a Connection attempt has been successfully triggered in the underlying Android BLE layer.
+OnConnecting | Device is attempting to connect.
-OnDisconnnecting | When a Disconnection attempt has been successfully triggered in the underlying Android BLE layer.
+OnDisconnecting | Device is attempting to disconnect.

 # Gesture Callbacks

-> To add a function to the callback simply assign an zero argument function that returns void to the property
+> To subscribe a handler to an event, assign a function without arguments that returns void to it

 ```csharp
 class MyView : MonoBehaviour {